-Saline filled Balloons (Orbera and Reshape) – endoscopic placement of the gastric balloon takes approximately 20 to 30 minutes, after which patients are monitored by specialists in the recovery bay.
+Saline filled Balloons (Orbera) – endoscopic placement of the gastric balloon takes approximately 20 to 30 minutes, after which patients are monitored by specialists in the recovery bay.

 You will be lightly sedated while the deflated gastric balloon is inserted into your stomach through your mouth.
 Immediately following the placement of the balloon, it is filled with sterile saline.

 You will remain in the office under observation until your doctor discharges you into the care of another person.

 This is generally an uncomplicated process.
 Nevertheless, over the first few days post-procedure you may experience gastric discomfort, nausea and vomiting as the digestive system adjusts to the presence of the gastric balloon.

 As with any medical procedure, you need to be aware of any possible complications.
 Your doctor will advise you on what to look out for.

 Some important things to organize beforehand are:

 - No solid foods or liquids 12 hours prior to the procedure

 - Arrange to have someone with you when you return home after saline filled balloons

 - Stock your kitchen with the necessary post-procedure foods and liquids as instructed by your dietician